 Students in grades 9 through 12 may receive class or vocational-technical credits that count toward graduation requirements for successfully completed courses at community colleges, private colleges or state universities.
 Students must meet the "Senior Year Plus" requirements outlined in the registration handbook.
+Students will earn on their N-K grade report the same grade issued by the post-secondary institution from which they are taking their coursework.
+If a student withdraws from a concurrent enrollment class after the second week of enrollment in the course, then the student shall receive a grade of "F" on his/her high school transcript.
+Students withdrawing from or earning an F on any concurrent enrollment course must meet with and receive approval from the principal before enrolling in additional concurrent enrollment courses.
 Students interested in participating in this program should contact their guidance counselor.